surrealwaffle/bsp_exorcist/README.md

 Note: In-engine, Halo refers to rays in this context as vectors.
 To keep things consistent, I'll use Halo's terminology here.

+In greater detail, `bsp_exorcist` follows the usual subroutine for finding a solid surface in a leaf through a plane that partitions BSP interior from exterior (`collision_bsp_search_leaf` in `blam/src/collision_bsp.c`).
+If such a surface is found, it is validated by performing a vector-surface intersection test using the scalar triple product.
+If this test indicates an intersection, the surface admitted.
+Otherwise, the vector does not intersect the surface, but outright rejecting the surface can lead to some holes (see images in the writeup below).
+The surface is only rejected when the next solid partition features a leak.
+For backfacing potential phantom BSP, the order is reversed; the surface is rejected when the previous solid partition features a leak.

 ## Build
 To build this project, a compiler that supports `C11` is required and involves the usual `CMake` build process.